Tag: HISTORY

 Continue reading “Explore the world of Atalan T’ea”

-pen5So you have your plot of Rudolph’s adventures all worked out and you know where the climax and twist will be.
+pen5So you have your plot of Vampire Rudolph’s adventures all worked out and you know where the climax and twist will be.
 Now you are considering writing the climax and want to know how to show tension when Rudolph can’t get the tractor down a narrow alleyway, or gets stuck in a snowdrift.
 So how do you show the tension?

 It’s not as easy as you might think!